 Mr Haghani now passionately espouses the value of long-term, low-turnover investment at the lowest possible cost.
 “I don’t know what is going to happen next year or the year after,” he says.
 “But now, knowing how I want to invest over a very long horizon is actually the easier part.”

 “The desire to be active manifests itself in a number of big problems.
-Repeated studies show that investor returns are worse than fund returns, because people chase returns and try and time the market.
+Repeated studies show that investor returns are worse than fund returns because people chase returns and try and time the market.
 This means they end up doing worse than they would have with a simple static allocation to the market,” he says.

-Passive is preferably to active as it also keeps costs exceptionally low.
+Passive is preferable to active as it also keeps costs exceptionally low.
 “Active management means you have to pay higher fees, which is a drag on performance.
 Another drag is tax inefficiency.
 Very active strategies don’t realise that we tend to pay taxes when we realise gains.
 That means deferring gains is a good thing.”

 Since leaving his Wall Street days behind him, Haghani has since set up a new company to manage his family and friends wealth and the aim is “to stop investors hurting themselves by following their irresistible urge to be active with their investing.”